Weighted Bilinear Coding over Salient Body Parts for Person Re-identification: Experiments

-The proposed algorithm is implemented using Caffe~\cite{caffe/JiaSDKLGGD14} on a NVIDIA GTX 1080 GPU with 8GB memory.
-We adopt the GoogLeNet~\cite{googlenet/SzegedyLJSRAEVR15} as the backbone CNN network, and feature maps are extracted from the $inception\_4e$ layer, followed by a $1\times 1$ convolutional layer with $512$ feature channels.
+Feature maps are extracted from the $inception\_4e$ layer when GoogLeNet, followed by a $1\times 1$ convolutional layer with $512$ feature channels.
 The input images are resized to $160 \times 80$.
-The number of parts ($L$) generated by the salient part net is discussed later, and distance margin $\alpha$ in Eq.~(\ref{eq2}) is set to $0.2$ throughout the experiments.
+The number of parts ($L$) generated by the salient part net is discussed later, and distance margin $\alpha$ in Eq.~(\ref{eq:linear}) is set to $0.3$ throughout the experiments.
 The whole network is optimized using stochastic gradient descent (SGD) method on mini-batches.
-The mini-batch size is set to 300, with on average 0.4 million triplets in each iteration.
+Each mini-batch is sampled with randomly selected P identities and randomly sampled K images for each identity from the training set. $P=32, K=4$ when Market-1501 and DukeMTMC-reID, and $P=16, K=4$ when CUHK03.
 The initial learning rate is set to 0.008, and it is divided by 2 every 4,000 iterations.
-The weight decay and the momentum are set to 0.0005 and 0.9, respectively.
-The source code will be made publicly available upon acceptance.
+The weight decay and the momentum are set to 0.0005 and 0.9.
+The channel dimension is set to 1024 after the linear embedding in Weighted Bilinear Coding Module.